cjmoczy/504-final-project-lorenz_system/README.md

 ![Data Screenshot](assets/images/chaotic_graph.png)

-## Comparison between two initally close solutions
+## Comparison of Two Initally Close Solutions

 Here is a compaision with fixed values of max, dt, sigma, beta, but slightly altered values of rho.
 Simply by varing the value for rho, one can notice how the behavior changes drastically.